This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 If you found this helpful, I would appreciate it if you could share it.

-If you would like to know more about other annual events, customs, and festivals in Japan,
+Also, if you want to know about other annual events, customs, and festivals in Japan,

-" Learn more about annual events in traditional Japanese culture "
+" Learn more about traditional Japanese cultural annual events "

 ---- table of contents ----